the1schwartz/aoc2022/README.md

 # Advent of Code 2022
-Solutions by me for Advent of Code 2022
+My Advent of Code 2022 solutions written in Python